Do I Buy a New Home or Sell My Current One First?

 The plan must be critiqued for its pragmatics.

 Seek out someone from outside your household, with a few thousand transactions under their belt, who you trust to not “sell to you.”
-They should provide you with some quality-control on your mission.
+They should provide you with some quality control on your mission.
 Someone you feel OK sharing your full dream with.
-And someone capable of unrolling the blue print of your mission and suggesting the changes to its structural integrity.
+And someone capable of unrolling the blueprint of your mission and suggesting changes to its structural integrity.

-If you need a signed P&S to enroll in a school then that’s placed high in priority, but it doesn’t mean that the four bedroom colonial with a fireplace, natural gas, not on septic will come available at the price determined by the equity you have coming from you last home.
+If you need a signed P&S to enroll in a school then that’s placed high in priority, but it doesn’t mean that the four-bedroom colonial with a fireplace, natural gas, not on septic will come available at the price determined by the equity you have coming from your last home.

 Your time is perishable.

-Some moves are URGENT (new job, school enrollment, toxic neighbors, apartment being sold or condo’ed) and some moves are not on a timeline (“I’d like to downsize”, “we’re empty nesters”, “I’d like to retire to the ocean”).
+Some moves are URGENT (new job, school enrollment, toxic neighbors, apartment being sold or turned into a condo) and some moves are not on a timeline (“I’d like to downsize”, “we’re empty nesters”, “I’d like to retire to the ocean”).
 Some moves are motivated (3rd child on her way, traffic is a daily grind) and some are reluctant (we can’t afford the taxes, or the marriage has failed).
 Each “way” has a distinct strategy.

-In 2018 if you approached the plate to buy a new home with a house to sell you were shamed.
-In 2019 we could at least ask for a sale contingency with being flogged.
-In 2020 it’s time for the buyer to take back control of the process and demand that all the players on the team step up their level of professionalism and licensure.
+In 2019 and then continuing during COVID if you approached the plate to buy a new home with a house to sell you were shamed.
+As the COVID era finished and the tidal surge of emotionally buying real estate began to subside, we could at least ask for a sale contingency … without being flogged.
+Now post-COVID and into 2024 it’s time for the buyer to take back control of the process.
+To demand that all the players on the team step up their level of professionalism and licensure.
+Value and true service of a professional team require the preservation of the rights of the customer who is employing us.